ArKT-7/won-deployer/guide/English/uninstall-en.md

 - A **USB cable** to connect your **Xiaomi Pad 5** to your **other device**
 - **any other device can be - android, windows, mac or linux**

+> [!NOTE]
+> Make sure to reboot to android before start the uninstallation process
+>

 > [!Warning]
 > All your data will be erased!
 Back up now if needed.
 >